 This Rooftop View

-There’s a Roman Catholic Cathedral in the middle of the city that boasts quite the sunset view ...
+There’s a Roman Catholic Cathedral in the middle of the city of Matagalpa that boasts quite the sunset view ...
 The rooftop is the best place to watch the sky melt into pinks, oranges, and yellows.
 But the inside is worth seeing too, a big interior filled with a stark altar, sweeping archways with a domed ceiling, and rows of seats which are typically filled with a few people praying.
 It’s an active church, so remember to dress modestly and act respectfully as you make your way through the 150+ year-old structure.

 Address: Policia 1 Al Norte, Matagalpa, Nicaragua